 The ranger’s trap swings at a target dealing 1d8 damage per trap's size to the target and knockdown for a round if the swinging object is blunt or 2d4 bleeding damage for 3 rounds if the object is spiked.

 Masteries among the rangers are broken into 5 ranks of the 4 paths of a ranger.
-The character can focus on one path to master it and have a pair of extra ranks to another path or spread ranks out and gain small bonuses in all paths.
+The character can focus on one path to master it or spread out to multiple paths but they must attain them through rank 1 to 5.
 The paths of the ranger are Silent Stalker, Combat Archer, Herbalist, and Striker.

 All tracking attempts with Touch of the Wilds gain triple their wisdom.